durandkwok-snowflake/CORTEX_INVESTMENT_ANALYSIS_TOOL/README.md

 ![image](https://github.com/user-attachments/assets/de7921bb-c714-4ce4-acd1-e7e000f17367)

-Then use Cortex Analyst to perform analysis on your structured data
+Then use Cortex Analyst to perform analysis on your structured data by typing in your question in the texts box

 ![image](https://github.com/user-attachments/assets/b6af641b-da85-4314-a87a-73539b91f7b4)